 With 5G, a new element has been introduced to handle inter-PLMN communication.
 The SEPP, i.e. the Secure Edge Protection Proxy acting as perimeter of PLMN, is responsible to secure the signalling message exchange with the SEPP of another PLMN via the Internet.

+Entities on the path between two SEPPs can be an IPX or roaming hub provider.
+A SEPP can be hosted by a third party, such as IPX or roaming hub.

 The SEPP of the sending PLMN needs to trust the SEPP of the receiving PLMN that no other entity on the path has unauthorized access or can modify signalling messages if not permitted to do so by policy.